noahari/chord-app-v2/README.md

    we should investigate JFugue; there could be a class for this `Root root = new Root("C")`.
    Also consider applying this type of thinking to `duration`.
+        -I did not apply this type of thinking to duration for the time being, but it should be easy enough to refactor if we implement any sort of methods to translate between string and int for these things

+  - We may also want to consider that in order to change octave as a separate action from changing the note, that is to say not just indicating C5 to C6 being a note change, we will likely need to add an octave component to Chordy.
+This would be easy but would require checking all existing code to make sure it doesn't break anything.